Abducted: The Mary Stauffer Story

-Abducted: The Mary Stauffer Story is a 2019 TV film that aired on Lifetime as part of its "Ripped from the Headlines" feature film.
+Abducted: The Mary Stauffer Story is a 2019 American television film that aired on Lifetime as part of its "Ripped from the Headlines" feature film series.
 The film stars Alyson Hannigan, Howie Lai, Daphne Hoskins, Daniel Nemes, and Miles Phoenix Foley.
-It is based on the true story of the kidnapping of Mary and Elizabeth Stauffer at the hands of Ming Sen Shiue.
+It is based on the true story of the Kidnapping of Mary and Elizabeth Stauffer at the hands of Ming Sen Shiue.

 Plot

-In 1980, the Stauffer family is planning a mission trip.
-When leaving a salon, Mary Stauffer and her daughter, Beth, are abducted at gunpoint by Mary's former student Ming Sen Shiue.
-During the kidnapping, a boy named Jason sees the abduction and is forced into the trunk of Mary's car by Ming along with Mary and Beth.
-Jason is later removed from the trunk and it is unknown what happens to him, though it is later revealed that Ming killed him and left his remains in the woods.
-Ming would then take Mary and Beth and kept them locked in his house where he threatened to kill the rest of the family should they try to escape or get help.
-Ming keeps Mary and Beth locked in his closet and forces Mary regularly to do video interviews.
+Mary Stauffer and her daughter, Beth, are abducted at gunpoint by Mary's former student Ming Sen Shiue while leaving a salon in 1980.
+A boy named Jason sees the abduction and Ming forces him into the trunk of Mary's car along with Mary and Beth.
+It is later revealed that Ming kills him.
+Ming then locks Mary and Beth in a closet in his house where he threatens to kill the rest of the family should they try to escape or get help.
+He forces Mary regularly to do video interviews.

-On her birthday Ming rapes Mary and then video interviews her.
-He asks if she is having a good birthday.
+On her birthday, Ming rapes Mary and then video interviews her, asking if she is enjoying her birthday.
 She tells him she can't when she has been raped.
 This upsets Ming who says he was making love to her but she wasn't making love to him.
 Mary says she can't do that while she is married to her husband.
-Ming asks her to make love to her like she does to her husband, calling out his name.
+Ming asks her to make love to him like she does to her husband, calling out his name.
 This makes Mary ask if he had been listening to her family and if he has been in her house.
-Ming grows increasingly agitated and threatens to suffocate Mary's daughter with plastic wrap.
-Mary begs him not to and says she'll do what he asks.
-Ming puts the little girl back in the closet and Mary's muffled sounds are heard.